OfflineIMAP/offlineimap.github.io/_posts/2015-12-04-opening-imapfw-to-contributors.md

 #### Developers

-There are things that are more time consuming than hard to realize, actually.
+There are things that are more time consuming than hard to achieve, actually.
 Involve yourself would greatly help to get the first stable release out.
 E.g.:

 * Complete the internal APIs.
 * Write drivers, controllers, engines.